hermangroup/docs/introduction/how-to-buy.rst

   https://upbit.com

-  UPbit is a Korean exchange allowing deposits in KRW and offering DASH trading pairs for KRW, ETH, BTC and USDT.
+  UPbit is a Korean exchange allowing deposits in KRW and offering HISTORIA trading pairs for KRW, ETH, BTC and USDT.

 CoinEx